SebastianUryga/Sword-and-Magic/README.md

 ---
 ## Description
 #### Main Menu
-After executing aplication we will be shown a Main Menu.
+After executing application  we will be shown a Main Menu.
-Here we can decide to start a campain, play custom game, go to scenario editor, settings or we can trun off aplication.
+Here we can decide to start a campain, play custom game, go to scenario editor, settings or we can trun off application .
 #### Editor
 Here we can set garnisons which define two armys that will be fight with each other when plaing custom scenario.
 Double clicking slots, show the window which we can set our unit - type and quantity.
 #### Game Mode